chocolat-nya/Imbalanced_Image_Anomaly_Detection/README.md

 # What's for

 Anomaly detection of images.
-It works if NG image number is too small compared with OK image number.
+It works even if NG image number is too small compared with OK image number.

 # Usage